10 January - 26 December

 The History of Russian Cinema in 50 Films

-Pioner Open Air at Gorky Park and Pioner Open Air at Sokolniki Park will open in May 1!
+Pioner Open Air at Gorky Park and Pioner Open Air at Sokolniki Park are closed untill May 1, 2017.

 26 April, 20:30, at Pioner will be a presentation of the book “French Cinema: A Sold-Out Century” by Joel Chapron and Priscilla Jessati, printed on special order by Pioner.
 After Pioner will host the premiere of Lucas Belvaux’s romantic comedy, “Not My Type”.learn more